 Parents will be able to access the funding through early years providers.
 This includes:

-How will parents apply for a 30 hour place place for september 2017?
+How will parents apply for a 30 hour place place?

 What is Tax Free Childcare?